 Example of an unsuccessful calibration.

 If the zero calibration is unsuccessful, check the following:

-1. Make sure the correct gas was introduced into the analyzer.

-- 2. Verify the Diagnostic Values while flowing gas. - 3.
+- 1. Make sure the correct gas was introduced into the analyzer. - 2.
+Verify the Diagnostic Values while flowing zero and span gasses. - 3.
 Check Zero Gas Deviations under Manual Deviations: